NaturalHistoryMuseum/scratchpads/sites/all/modules/node_import/README.txt

 the default workflow options, the current date as creation date and the current user as the owner.

+You can specify a user by name, email or uid.

 Another option is "Titles must be unique for this node type".
 If this option is checked, the import of a row will fail when there is already another node of the same type with the same title.